simple-login/app/README.md

 Output: a json with the following field:
 - can_create: boolean.
 Whether user can create new alias
-- suffixes: list of string.
+- suffixes: list of `[suffix, signed-suffix]`.
 List of alias `suffix` that user can use.
-If user doesn't have custom domain, this list has a single element which is the alias default domain (simplelogin.co).
+The `signed-suffix` is necessary to avoid request tampering.
 - prefix_suggestion: string.
 Suggestion for the `alias prefix`.
 Usually this is the website name extracted from `hostname`.
 If no `hostname`, then the `prefix_suggestion` is empty.
 - recommendation: optional field, dictionary.
 If an alias is already used for this website, the recommendation will be returned.
 There are 2 subfields in `recommendation`: `alias` which is the recommended alias and `hostname` is the website on which this alias is used before.